 Mixing non-rated and rated gear.
 A single non-rated piece of clothing in an otherwise compliant ensemble creates a weak point.
 Everything within the arc flash boundary must be arc-rated.

-Using a face shield above 12 cal/cm².
-Per Table 130.5(G), this is a hard requirement.
-A face shield with balaclava is not an acceptable substitute above 12 cal/cm².
+Using a face shield where a hood is required.
+Above 12 cal/cm², a face shield with balaclava is not acceptable per Table 130.5(G).
 An arc flash suit hood is required.
+This gets missed constantly.

 Using PPE categories where they don't apply.
 The category method has specific fault current and clearing time parameters.
 Outside those parameters it's not compliant.
 An incident energy analysis is required.